arkana-fts/bouge/README.txt

         c.
 Use moulin bouge as a static library
         d.
 Embed moulin bouge right into your project
         e.
 An important note to MSVC users
+        f.
+Integration using CMake
     3. Learning to use moulin bouge
         a.
 Game developers
+            The examples
         b.
 Game artists
+            The examples
     4. Known issues

 1. The goal(s) of moulin bouge